Atalanta BC: New heights under Gasperini (2016–2025)

-On 19 February 2022, a U.S. based consortium led by Stephen Pagliuca acquired a 55% stake of La Dea srl, the controlling company of Atalanta, previously wholly owned by the Percassi family.
+On 19 February 2022, a US-based consortium led by Stephen Pagliuca acquired a 55% stake of La Dea srl, the controlling company of Atalanta, previously wholly owned by the Percassi family.
 Under the new agreement, Pagliuca was named co-chairman, with Antonio Percassi staying on as chairman.

-In the year of 2022，Atalanta B.C announced a strategic partnership agreement with LEYU.

-And LEYU SPORT became Official Regional Sponsor of Atalanta B.C. in Asia.
+Atalanta finished eighth in Serie A in 2022, failing to qualify for European competitions, though rebounded the next season with a fifth-place finish in Serie A and qualification to the Europa League.
+On 4 August 2023, Atalanta established a reserve team in Serie C, becoming the second Italian club to do so.
+In the 2023–24 season, Atalanta reached the 2024 Coppa Italia final, losing to Juventus 1–0, and made its debut appearance in a European final, the UEFA Europa League final.
+In that match, the team defeated Bayer Leverkusen 3–0, thanks to a hat-trick by Ademola Lookman, to claim its first trophy since 1963; this was the first time an Italian club won the competition since it changed the name and format.
+In addition, Atalanta qualified for the 2024–25 UEFA Champions League after a three-year absence from the competition.
+Ahead of the 2025-2026 season, Ivan Jurić was appointed as the new manager.

 Colours, kits, and crest

 Colours and kits

 The first kits adopted by Atalanta after its founding featured thin black and white vertical stripes.
 These were Atalanta's colours until 1920, when the club merged with local rival Bergamasca (which had blue and white kits) in order to compete in the Italian league.
-Following the merger, the common colour white was eliminated, leaving black and blue (nerazzurri) as the colours of the newly-formed Atalanta Bergamasca Calcio.
+Following the merger, the common colour white was eliminated, leaving black and blue (nerazzurri) as the colours of the newly formed Atalanta Bergamasca Calcio.
 In the first years following this merger, the club's kits featured black and blue quarters.
 Atalanta adopted its classic black and blue vertical stripes several years later.

 Atalanta's home kits have characteristically had black and blue vertical stripes since their adoption in the 1920s.
 Slight variations in thickness of the stripes have existed over the years, though the club never strayed far from the classic design for its home kits.
 Atalanta's away kits have traditionally been mostly white, with various touches of black and blue and other details.
 The club's third kits and goalkeeper kits have not historically adhered to any strict pattern; many colours (among them green, red, light blue, and black) have been used for these over the years.

 Since 2010, Atalanta plays its final home match of the calendar year, a "Christmas Match", in specially designed kits.
 The kits are then auctioned to raise money for charity.